 2. What is Reward Crowdfunding?

 The simplest answer is that it’s like donation crowdfunding, except that projects offer rewards, or incentives, to backers.
 For example, an athlete or sports team may ask for donations to be able to compete in a tournament.
-If they offer something in return as a memento or acknowledgement of a donation, such as an item of kit, or a signed photo taken at the event, the project becomes rewards crowdfunding.
+If they offer something in return as a memento or acknowledgment of a donation, such as an item of kit, or a signed photo taken at the event, the project becomes rewards crowdfunding.

 In addition to highly personal aims, very serious business objectives can also be achieved through reward crowdfunding.